colesanderson/stock-library/README.md

 Stock Investing For Canadians for Dummies - 3rd Edition (Book)

+How to Make Money in Stocks - 4th Edition (Book)

 ## 5 Basic Stock Categories of Market Capitalization

 * Micro Cap: Under 250 million: Smallest and hence the riskest.